adagala/nextjs-blog/posts/ssg-ssr.md

 ---
-title: "When to Use Static Generation v.s.
-Server-side Rendering"
+title: "When to Use Static Generation versus Server-side Rendering"
 date: "2020-01-02"
 ---